 A list of famous people throughout history.
 These famous historical figures are chosen from a range of different cultures and countries.
-They includes famous spiritual figures, politicians and writers who have helped to shape human history.
+They include famous spiritual figures, politicians and writers who have helped to shape human history.

 Ramses II (1303 BC – 1213 BC) – Ramses or Ramesses was the third Egyptian Pharaoh, ruling between 1279 BC – 1213 BC.
 Ramses the Great consolidated Egyptian power, through military conquest and extensive building.

 Lord Buddha (c 563 – 483 BC) Spiritual Teacher and founder of Buddhism.
 Siddhartha was born in prince in northern India.
 He gave up the comforts of the palace to seek enlightenment.
-After attaining Nirvana he spent the remainder of his years teaching.
+After attaining Nirvana, he spent the remainder of his years teaching.

 Confucius (551 – 479 BC) – Chinese politician, statesman, teacher and philosopher.
 His writings on justice, life and society became the prevailing teachings of the Chinese state and developed into Confucianism.

 Socrates (469 BC–399 BC) – Greek philosopher.
 Socrates developed the ‘Socratic’ method of self-enquiry.
-He had a significant influence over his disciples, such as Plato and contributed to the development of Western philosophy and political thought.
+He had a significant influence on his disciples, such as Plato and contributed to the development of Western philosophy and political thought.

 Plato (424 – 348 BC) – Greek philosopher.
 A student of Socrates, Plato founded the Academy in Athens – one of the earliest seats of learning.
 His writings, such as ‘The Republic’ form a basis of early Western philosophy.
 He also wrote on religion, politics and mathematics.